Get The Help You Deserve

 As you navigate the streets, an introspective thought arises, inspired by the wisdom of Zen Buddhism.
 In the teachings of Zen, the concept of being present at the moment, fully aware of our surroundings, is paramount.

-As drivers become detached from the reality unfolding before them, engrossed in the allure of their devices, or lost in their own thoughts, the consequences can be severe—both legally and ethically.
+As drivers become detached from the reality unfolding before them, engrossed in the allure of their devices, or lost in their thoughts, the consequences can be severe—both legally and ethically.

 Distracted Driving Statistics